accounting

 Why It Matters for Your Business

-COGS directly determines your gross profit margin—if you don't track it accurately, you won't know whether your pricing covers production costs.
+COGS directly determines your gross profit margin.
+If you don't track it accurately by product line, you won't know whether your pricing covers production costs or which SKUs are quietly losing money.

 Practical Tips